Two Tonne Tasmania

 “I hope part of my role, being a younger person in the industry down here, is to help Tasmania reach its potential.”

 This wine is from Tasmania’s Tamar Valley (TMV).
-Beginning just south of Launceston the valley winds 50km north to its meeting point with the powerful Bass Strait.
-With an endless number of aspects and micro climates, this wine is produced from two spots which together represent what we love about riesling from this area.
-Three Wishes, planted in 1999 is at Hillwood is a warmer site, protected from the north, and the river is just to the south, just a few hundred metres away.
-To compliment, we have two little plots from growers in Relbia, much further south, with a zesty acid profile these balance the lush fruit and lifted aromatics from the Three Wishes vineyard.
+It starts at the south of Launceston and stretches 50km north where it meets the Bass Strait.
+With an abundance of aspects and microclimates, this wine is produced from two spots that give it a distinctive character.
+Three Wishes, planted in 1999 in Hillwood, is a warmer site, sheltered from the north and with the river flowing a few meters to its south.
+Add to that fruit sourced from two grower plots in Relbia, situated further south.
+The latter adds a zesty acid profile to balance the lush fruit and lifted aromatics from the former.

 Aromatic and textured, the wine lifts with perfume from the glass and has weight on the palate, tension and purity.